01 of 14

 One-of-a-Kind Wallpaper Backsplash

-Add a bold pattern to your rental kitchen by creating a one-of-a-kind backsplash using vinyl wallpaper scraps.Continue to 8 of 14 below.
+Add a bold pattern to your rental kitchen by creating a one-of-a-kind backsplash using scraps of peel-and-stick vinyl wallpaper.Continue to 8 of 14 below.

 08 of 14